freedomofpress/securedrop-docs/docs/admin/maintenance/server_updates.rst

     sudo apt policy securedrop-app-code

-The current SecureDrop version is also visible within the Source Interface.
+The current SecureDrop version is also visible at the bottom of the Source Interface.

 Configuring updates over Tor